While coaching models and frameworks help provide structure to the practice, skilled and confident coaches draw from an arsenal of techniques.

 When employees understand exactly what needs to be done to succeed, it’s much easier for them to contribute.

 To lead your team to success, one of the best things you can do is learn to understand what truly motivates them.
-After all, improving motivation at work boosts productivity, workplace morale and reduces turnover.
+After all, improving motivation at work boosts productivity and workplace morale, and reduces turnover.
 Since there is no single motivation theory that explains all aspects of human motivation, this can be a daunting task for leaders and managers of any organization.

-There are so many approaches to employee motivation that it is a subject we’ve tackled on the blog many times.
+There are many approaches to employee motivation, and we’ve tackled the subject on the blog many times.
 Though there is no one-size-fits-all method, leaders will have more success when they approach motivation from the employee’s perspective.

 For Job Coaching

 Job coaching, or career coaching, supports people in making informed decisions about their career development and trajectory.